UT Dallas Computer Science Outreach

 ||||||||||

-to kochCurve :level :size if :level < 1 [ fd :size stop ] kochCurve :level - 1 :size / 3 lt 60 kochCurve :level - 1 :size / 3 rt 120 kochCurve :level - 1 :size / 3 lt 60 kochCurve :level - 1 :size / 3 end
+Koch Curveto kochCurve :level :size if :level < 1 [ fd :size stop ] kochCurve :level - 1 :size / 3 lt 60 kochCurve :level - 1 :size / 3 rt 120 kochCurve :level - 1 :size / 3 lt 60 kochCurve :level - 1 :size / 3endcs kochCurve 4 300 Play with different levels (instead of 4) to understand what is going on. |

 |